Nedevski/hass_kat_bulgaria/README.md

 The integration uses my [py_kat_bulgaria](https://github.com/Nedevski/py_kat_bulgaria) library.

 It's entirely separate from this integration and can be used on its own.
+Check out its description for more information.